All Products

 • AliyunDysmsReadOnlyAccess: Grants read-only permissions to access the SMS service.

-• If you need to create a custom policy, see RAM authorization.
+• To create a custom policy, see RAM authorization.

-Configure your AccessKey pair using environment variables.
-For information about how to configure environment variables, see Configure environment variables on Linux, macOS, and Windows.
+Store your AccessKey pair in environment variables.
+Configure environment variables on Linux, macOS, and Windows.

 Note

-• To prevent security risks, avoid hard-coding your AccessKey pair.
-Instead, retrieve it from environment variables.
+• Do not hard-code your AccessKey pair.
+Retrieve it from environment variables.

-• The sample code in this topic uses the environment variables ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET.
+• The sample code uses the environment variables ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET.

 Security best practices